 Whatever situation you may be dealing with, remember that resetting your BIOS is a simple procedure for new and experienced users alike.
 It may be a little more technical than other day-to-day processes and you shouldn’t take it lightly, but it’s a straightforward and powerful fix when you’re facing otherwise insurmountable CMOS or hardware compatibility issues.

 How to reset BIOS settings on Windows PCs

 1. Reset internally from your device’s BIOS or UEFI menu

-By far the most simple and non-technical method, resetting internally from your PC’s BIOS menu during bootup is also the safest and most consistent with manufacturer’s intentions.
+By far the most simple and non-technical method, resetting internally from your PC’s BIOS menu during bootup is also the safest and most consistent with the manufacturer’s intentions.
 It should be your preferred method unless you encounter difficulties starting up your computer or accessing the BIOS menu conventionally.

 Pre-Windows 10 builds should look for instructions during bootup, with F2 providing access on most machines.
 Windows 10 users have several options, though the first is the easiest:

 - Hold down the shift key while you restart your computer

 - You should see a blue screen with advanced troubleshooting options

 Or if you prefer, you can also do the following: